Boiler Size Calculator – What Size Boiler Do I Need?

 The Boiler Size Rules to Remember:

-To determine the exact size boiler you will need i.e. the power output (kW), use the following formula:
+To determine the exact boiler size you will need i.e. the power output (kW), use the following formula:

-Add up the number of radiators in your home, using the following scores:
+Add up the number of radiators in your home using the following scores:

 • 1 kW for small radiators.